-Compliant $\square$ Partially compliant $\square$ Explain $\square$ Not applicable $\boxtimes$
+Compliant $\square$ Partially compliant $\square$ Explain $\square$ Not applicable X

-12. The Board of Directors should perform its functions with a unity of purpose and independence of criterion, treating all similarly situated shareholders equally and being guided by the best interests of the company, which is understood to mean the pursuit of a profitable and sustainable business in the long term, promoting its continuity and maximising the economic value of the business.
+12. The Board of Directors performs its functions with unity of purpose and independence of judgment, treats all shareholders in the same position in the same way and is guided by the social interest, understood as the achievement of a profitable and sustainable business in the long term, which promotes its continuity and maximisation of the economic value of the company.